HOME | FEATURES | VIRTUAL TOUR | PRICES | CONTACTS | SUPPORT

 Things to do on every CLIENT computer

-• Setup Nautilus and open it, until you can see the main menu page (at this point, Nautilus will be connected to a new empty database).
+• Setup Nautilus and open it, until you can see the main menu page (at this point, Nautilus has created a new empty database).

 • Open Diving/Data maintenance

-• Enter the shared network path using the browse button or the edit button
+• Enter the above mentioned shared network path using the browse button or the edit button

 In the Nautilus bottom information bar you will see a message saying “DB connection...”, and at the end of the procedure you will receive a confirmation message.